 To learn more about choosing which type of contributions may be right for you, check out the AgLearn course, Plan Your Savings Strategy with the New TSP.

-Additional information may also be found at TSP (PDF).
+Additional information may also be found at TSP.

-The total amount that you may contribute is capped by the Internal Revenue Service's annual elective deferral limit: $17,500 in 2013.
+The total amount that you may contribute is capped by the Internal Revenue Service's annual elective deferral limit: $in 2018.

 FERS employees who are eligible for government matching contributions should be sure to contribute to TSP every pay period.